NielsPilgaard/Pilgaard.Blog/posts/making-a-blog-part1.md

 **The plan:**

-1) Pick tools
+1. Pick tools
-2) Setup hosting
+2. Setup hosting
-3) Setup git & CI/CD
+3. Setup git & CI/CD
-4) Blog website MVP - *probably just a page with text* :sweat_smile:
+4. Blog website MVP - *probably just a page with text* :sweat_smile:
-5) Publish website
+5. Publish website
-6) Add links to GitHub, Twitter, LinkedIn etc
+6. Add links to GitHub, Twitter, LinkedIn etc
-7) Improve appearance of the website
+7. Improve appearance of the website
-8) Get a custom domain
+8. Get a custom domain
-9) Search Engine Optimizations (SEO)
+9. Search Engine Optimizations (SEO.
-10) Allow people to subscribe to get notifications about new posts
+10. Allow people to subscribe to get notifications about new posts
-11) A system that allows me to make and publish new blog posts directly on the website
+11. A system that allows me to make and publish new blog posts directly on the website
-12) ???

 Let's see how far that plan takes us!